Cool Gardens: Designing for Summer Temperature Control

 Large-Leaved Tropical Plants

 Whether grown in pots or the garden, invite a few very large-leaved tropical plants into your outdoor space.
-The best are rainforest plants that take up and release moisture in high amounts, which makes them the perfect for hot patios or deck sides.
-Tender varieties for large pots or garden spaces are elephant ears (Colocasia esculenta), giant elephant ear (Alocasia macrorrhizos), and false banana (Ensete ventricosum ‘Maurelii’).
-The hardy to semi-hardy Sichuan hardy banana (Musa basjoo, USDA Hardiness Zones 7-10), which can reach 20 feet, is an in-ground option that will live from year to year in many areas.
+The best are rainforest plants that take up and release moisture in high amounts, which makes them perfect for hot patios or deck sides.
+Tender varieties for large pots or garden spaces are elephant ears (Colocasia esculenta), giant elephant ear (Alocasia spp.), and false banana (Ensete ventricosum ‘Maurelii’).
+The hardy to semi-hardy Sichuan hardy banana (Musa basjoo, USDA Hardiness Zones 7-10), which can reach 20 feet, is an in-ground option that will live from year to year in southern zones.
 For potted specimens, choose a potting soil that holds extra water, such as Black Gold® Moisture Supreme Container Mix and Black Gold® Waterhold Cocoblend Potting Mix.

 UV Blocking Patio Umbrellas

 Obvious cooling features in the garden are umbrellas and canopies that provide cooling shade, but they are even more effective if they block UV rays.
 Those designed for UV protection are more reflective.
 Light-colored canopies also absorb less heat, which increases their cooling ability.

 Some shrubs and tall, airy plants are less dense, allowing them to facilitate more airflow, while also providing pleasing garden borders.
 Low, airy shrubs, like the 4-foot Longwood Blue bluebeard (Caryopteris cladonensis ‘Longwood Blue’ (expect it to self-sow)) and Grand Cascade butterfly bush (Buddleia davidii ‘Grand Cascade’), with its 6-foot habit and large purple flowers that lure butterflies, are ideal.